gvanrossum/patma/proto_pep_notes.rst

 believe the proposed syntax significantly improves readability for a wide range of code patterns, by allowing to express *what* one wants to do, rather than *how* to do it.
 We hope few real code snippets we included in the PEP above illustrate this comparison well enough.

-TODO: either add a link to examples, or select the best and add here.
+For more real code examples and their translations see Ref.
+[7]_.

 Allow more flexible assignment targets instead